Dietetics

 Verification Statements

-The Verification Statement is an official document that indicates the completion of course requirements for the Didactic Program in Nutrition and Dietetics (DPND) at the University of Wyoming.
+The ACEND Verification Statement is an official document that indicates the completion of course requirements for the Didactic Program in Nutrition and Dietetics (DPND) at the University of Wyoming.

-The Verification Statement is an official document that indicates the completion of course requirements for the Didactic Program in Nutrition and Dietetics (DPND) at the University of Wyoming.
-Preparation of this document is done after the Office of the Registrar posts your degree with passing grades in all courses.
-An original signature from the DPND Director must appear on the Verification Statement in colored ink.
-Copies of this form are not acceptable for official verification.
+The ACEND Verification Statement is an official document that indicates the completion of course requirements for the Didactic Program in Nutrition and Dietetics (DPND) at the University of Wyoming.
+Prior to graduation, all DPND seniors should complete the Verification Statement Request Form, which is available either from the DPND Director or in